Skip to main content

 Frequently Asked Questions

-FIRST NB OF MICHIGAN has a Bank Health Score of B (73/100).
+First Nb of Michigan has a Bank Health Score of B (73/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 10.30%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST NB OF MICHIGAN holds $978M in total assets and $754M in total deposits.
-It is located in KALAMAZOO, MICHIGAN (FDIC Certificate #58259).
+First Nb of Michigan holds $978M in total assets and $754M in total deposits.
+It is headquartered in Kalamazoo, Michigan (FDIC Certificate #58259).

-FIRST NB OF MICHIGAN has a Tier 1 capital ratio of 10.30%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.04%, and the return on assets is 0.77%.
+First Nb of Michigan has a Tier 1 capital ratio of 10.30%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.04%, and the return on assets is 0.77%.

 Yes.
-FIRST NB OF MICHIGAN is FDIC-insured (Certificate #58259).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Nb of Michigan is FDIC-insured (Certificate #58259).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: